-Your essays don’t just help us review your writing skills.
-The length and topic of your essays are not as important as whether we are able to get to know you better through these essays.
-We pay particular attention to your supplemental essay an application requirement found on the Dickinson College Supplemental Form as this helps us understand how your goals and interests fit with our environment and what you intend to do with the opportunities a Dickinson education will provide.
+Help us to get to know you through your essays.
+We pay particular attention to your writing skills.
+In addition to the Common Application essay, you will be asked to submit the Writing Supplement.
+These essays help us understand how your goals and interests fit with our community and what you intend to do with the opportunities a Dickinson education will provide.

 Letters of Recommendation

 Letters of recommendation, translated into English, allow the admissions committee to better understand how you are viewed in your school’s environment.
-We require one recommendation from your guidance counselor, adviser or principal, and two from teachers.
-These provide us with insight into your achievements, motivation and character.
+We require one recommendation from your guidance counselor, adviser or principal, and one (two preferred) from a teacher.
+These letters provide us with insight into your achievements, motivation and character.
 They should tell us how you are perceived by your instructors and your peers.

 Required Standardized Test Scores

 SAT (Scholastic Assessment Test) or ACT test scores are required.
 Test sites usually are located at a main American or international high school or a U.S. educational advising center in your area.
 More details for your area can be found at www.collegeboard.org and www.act.org.
 Register for test dates far enough in advance so that your score results can be submitted by your application deadline.
 A combined Critical Reading and Math SAT score of 1350 or higher, or an ACT composite of 32 or higher, is preferred.
 If your score is lower, we will consider your English proficiency test results when reviewing your credentials (see below).

 Online registration is available internationally for the computer-based Test of English as a Foreign Language (TOEFL).
 The online-registration service provides credit-card processing and real-time seat assignment.
 By the end of the registration session, you will receive your test date, test-center location, confirmation number and confirmation that the credit card has been accepted.
 You can register online at www.ets.org/register.html or at www.ets.org/toefl.